Yuri-Rassokhin/flex-cartesian/README.md

 - `hide`: flag that hides or shows the function in .output; it is useful to hide intermediate calculations
 - `progress`: show progress bar during `:run`, useful for large Cartesian space
 - `title`: title of the progress bar
+- `order`: can be `:first` or `:last` to make the function calculate before or after all other functions
 - `block`: a function that receives each vector and returns a computed value

 Functions show up in `.output` like additional (virtual) dimensions.